baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/README.md

   <img src="https://github.com/baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/blob/main/images/Optuna_Results.jpeg" />
 </p>

+The most important one is the `scaler`.
+We also saw that `bptt_src` and `bptt_tgt` were not that important as we thought they would be.

+After our final fine tuning we only changed `bptt_tgt` from 6 as suggested by optuna to 2.

+The full analysis by Optuna can be found in [bitcoin_price_prediction_optuna.ipynb](https://github.com/baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/blob/main/data/bitcoin_price_prediction_optuna)

 As mentioned, all of the following hyperparameters were found by Optuna and the analysis can be found in `Optuna Optimization - CGEN.ipynb` :